pybop-team/PyBOP/joss/paper.md

 |                                     |                 | Gravimetric energy density  |
 |                                     |                 | Unscented Kalman filter     |

 Similarly, the current algorithms available for optimisation are presented in \autoref{tab:optimisers}.
 It should be noted that SciPy minimize includes several gradient and non-gradient methods.
 From here on, the point-based parameterisation and design-optimisation tasks will simply be referred to as optimisation tasks.
-This simplification can be justified by comparing \autoref{eqn:parameterisation} and \autoref{eqn:design}; deterministic parameterisation is just an optimisation task to minimise a distance-based cost function.
+This simplification can be justified by comparing \autoref{eqn:parameterisation} and \autoref{eqn:design}; deterministic parameterisation is just an optimisation task to minimise a distance-based cost between model output and measured values.

 : Currently supported optimisers classified by candidate solution type, including gradient information. \label{tab:optimisers}